fkarg/fkarg.github.io/staged/brain-work.md

 Chapter seven is about having a good work-life balance.
 How this looks like for you depends on a number of factors, however.

-In chapter eight, I learned that visualising and simulating (but not doing) physical exercises can prime the body to increase strength to the same degree as doing it in certain situations.
+In chapter eight, I learned that visualizing and simulating (but not doing) physical exercises can prime the body to increase strength to the same degree as doing it in certain situations.
 The idea is to thoroughly visualize your goal, to help your brain find ways to achieve it - and to reward yourself for achieving it afterwards.

-I learned about the swayer effect in chapter nine.
+I learned about the Swayer effect in chapter nine.
 It is when you lose intrinsic motivation for doing something after you have gotten extrinsic rewards for doing it sometime prior.
 The chapter is about how motivation works, and why it is so hard to motivate others.
 I'll see how it holds up against what